Associate Professor, California College of the Arts

 About Patricia G.

 Patricia G. Lange is an Anthropologist and Associate Professor of Critical Studies (undergraduate program) and Visual & Critical Studies (graduate program) at California College of the Arts in San Francisco, California.
 Her work focuses on technical identity performance and use of video to express the self and civically engage.
-She is the author of Kids on YouTube: Technical Identities and Digital Literacies (Routledge, 2014).
-She also produced and directed the film Hey Watch This!
+She was the Inaugural Editor and a Co-Founder of the Platypus blog.
+Her new book is called Thanks for Watching: An Anthropological Study of Video Sharing on YouTube (University Press of Colorado, 2019).
+She is also the author of Kids on YouTube: Technical Identities and Digital Literacies (Routledge, 2014).
+In addition, she produced and directed the film Hey Watch This!
 Sharing the Self Through Media (2013) which provides a diachronic look at the rise and fall of YouTube as a social media site.
 Her website is: patriciaglange.org.

 Kids on YouTube : Technical Identities and Digital Literacies